Spike713/Spike713/README.md

 - 👋 Hi, I’m @Spike713
-- 👀 I’m interested in Python and Comic
+- 👀 I’m interested in Games and Comic
-- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on Python
 - 📫 How to reach me: chenjianhang0713@outlook.com